How to generate manufacturing leads for B2B

 A basic SEO strategy for manufacturing lead generation might be centred around long-format informational content like case studies and white papers.

-Let’s imagine a manufacturer sells custom monitoring systems for chemical manufacturing processes.
+Let’s imagine a manufacturer selling custom monitoring systems for chemical manufacturing processes.
 It isn’t a product that their customers think too much about, but it is an important part of quality assurance and production efficiency.
 The manufacturer has a variety of reasons why their custom solution is better than a more conventional solution.
 Perhaps the sensors can tolerate higher temperatures or safely monitor more volatile substances than their competitors.
 Maybe each monitoring system is easier to assemble and repair than their competition.
 In any case, the selling propositions are clear, but the ability to reach customers through paid search might be lacking.
 After all, what search terms offer intent and volume for this product?

 Enter organic search.
 The manufacturer talks to their clients to understand why customers prefer their solution.
 They find that their custom monitoring systems are much faster to install and easier to maintain than other solutions, while providing valuable production data that saves labour time on manual analysis.
 A larger up-front investment in sensor technology, the manufacturer finds, yields long-term savings by reducing labour costs for each production cycle.

 This is a product ripe for organic search marketing.
 Through his keyword research, the manufacturer finds that there are many popular topics and keywords related to reducing labour costs and increasing yields in chemical manufacturing.
-Armed with this knowledge, the manufacturer develops a series of case studies and short articles on the topic and publishes them to their website.
+Armed with this knowledge, the manufacturer develops a series of case studies and short articles on the topic and publishes them on their website.
 Each one features options to engage further, from newsletter sign-ups to webinars, podcasts, or other forms of content marketing.

 Over time, the articles bring in more and more traffic.
 Although a very high percentage of the traffic never contacts the manufacturer directly, a small percentage do.
 The sheer volume of traffic to these resources eventually proves to be a consistent and affordable source of business leads.